 To be successful, you need to be able to identify the specific property requirements of your buyer clients and then carry out the work, research, due diligence and negotiation to find properties meeting those specific requirements.

-2. What do you need to get started?
+2. What do you need to get started in property sourcing?

 An advantage of property sourcing is its simplicity and the ease and speed at which you can be up and running.